sourceincite/sourceincite.github.io/_posts/0000-00-00-silent-schneider-revealing-a-hidden-patch-in-ecostruxure-operator-terminal-expert.md

 ## Vulnerable Versions

-<p class="cn" markdown="1">Since this was a silent patch, let's be clear about what was vulnerable and what is not.
+<p class="cn" markdown="1">Since this was a silent patch, let's be clear about what was vulnerable and what was not.
 The `EcoStruxure Operator Terminal Expert V3.1.iso` installer with the SHA1 hash `386312d68ba5e6a98df24258f2fbcfb2d8c8521b` *is vulnerable* however the `EOTE3.1SP1.iso` installer with the SHA1 hash `b659bcea11e8bbbed3faf4ad1cabd566116f72f5` **is not vulnerable**.</p>

 ## Impact